knightss27/NeuralNetworks/README.md

 # Neural Networks Project - Seth Knights

-An from-scratch implementation of a single hidden-layer neural network in Java.
+A from-scratch implementation of a single hidden-layer neural network in Java.
 ## Writeup:

 As written, my code has been successfully tested on four main data sets: